Ellipsitomic Associators: Introduction

 In a recent paper \cite{CaGo} we introduced a generalization of the universal elliptic KZB connection: the universal \textit{ellipsitomic} KZB connection.
 It is defined over twisted configuration spaces, where the twisting is by a finite quotient $\Gamma$ of the fundamental group of the elliptic curve.
 When $\Gamma=1$ is trivial, one recovers the universal elliptic KZB connection.

 The aim of the present paper is two-fold. \begin{itemize} \item[(a)] First we provide an operadic interpretation of elliptic associators.
-This actually leads us to \textit{define} ellipsitomic associators in an operadic way, and to sketch the rudiments of an ellipsitomic Grothendieck--Teichm\"uller theory. \item[(b)] Then we show that holonomies of the universal ellipsitomic KZB connection along suitable paths produce examples of ellipsitomic associators, and are generating series for elliptic multiple polylogarithms at $\Gamma$-torsion points, that are similar to the twisted elliptic MZVs (teMZVs) studied in \cite{M2} by Broedel--Matthes--Richter--Schlotterer. \end{itemize}
+We extend this approach to the ellipsitomic case, use the language of operads to define ellipsitomic associators, and sketch the rudiments of an ellipsitomic Grothendieck--Teichm\"uller theory. \item[(b)] Then we show that holonomies of the universal ellipsitomic KZB connection along suitable paths produce examples of ellipsitomic associators, and are generating series for elliptic multiple polylogarithms at $\Gamma$-torsion points, that are similar to the twisted elliptic MZVs (teMZVs) studied in \cite{M2} by Broedel--Matthes--Richter--Schlotterer. \end{itemize}

 Our work fits in a more general program that aims at studying associators for an oriented surface together with a finite group acting on it.
 We summarize in the following table the contributions to this program that we are aware of: